orbingol/geomdl-cli/README.rst

 License
 =======

-geomdl-cli is a free and open-source software and it is licensed under the `MIT <LICENSE>`_.
+geomdl-cli is a free and open-source software and it is licensed under the MIT License.

 .. |RTD| image:: https://readthedocs.org/projects/geomdl-cli/badge/?version=latest